cookch10/node-fs-filesysteminfo/README.md

 A `path` used to construct the object can be relative or absolute, and the path does not need to exist.
 If a relative `path` is used, it will be resolved relative to the current `process.cwd()`.

-<b>Note</b>:  This project is currently in a pre-release state, meaning new functionality is being added and also existing functionality may change.
-Stay tuned for updates / official release.

 ## Usage
 ```javascript